Toilet-Bound Hanako-kun: Manga

 In North America, Yen Press announced in July 2017 that they would publish the manga digitally.
 In July 2019, Yen Press announced the print release of the series.

-An spin-off titled Hōkago Shōnen Hanako-kun launched on August 27th 2019.
+A spin-off manga series titled Hōkago Shōnen Hanako-kun launched online on February 22, 2018.
 It was licensed by Yen Press under the title After-School Hanako-kun; and released in April 2021.